Ten of the greatest moments from Peter Kay’s Channel Four sitcom, set in a North West England Working Mens’ Club.

 Les Alamos would return to the stage, following the end of ‘Karate Kid: The Musical’.
 Thanks to a strategically placed cigar by Den Perry, the second series would begin almost exactly as the first one began.

-6. ‘Is This The Way To Amarillo?’: the fire led to Messrs Von, St. Clair, and Max and Paddy working elsewhere.
+The fire led to Messrs Von, St. Clair, and Max and Paddy working elsewhere.
 Brian Potter was working his wheels off in rallying the troops.
 We see Jerry St. Clair singing in Asda, Ray Von beside a kids’ ladybird ride, and Kenny Senior lying to children whilst as a lollipop man.
 One of the greatest moments came courtesy of a song written by Neil Sedaka, covered by Tony Christie in 1971.

 Here’s the scene: Max and Paddy are seen driving a minibus for the local Asian Elders’ group.
 We see the former bouncers singing along to Is This The Way To Amarillo.
 Our elderly Asian gentlemen look bemused as they pip the horn along Deane Road.